Sourav13here/Attendify/README.md

 ## 🚀 Features

 ### 👨‍🎓 For Students
-- ✅ **Quick Check-In** - Mark attendance with a single tap
-- 📊 **Attendance History** - View personal attendance records and statistics
+- 📊 **Detailed Attendance Records** – View comprehensive logs of your attendance across subjects and dates
-- 📱 **Real-time Updates** - Get instant notifications about class schedules
+- 🔔 **Live Attendance Updates** – Instantly see attendance as marked by the teacher
+- 📈 **Attendance Prediction** – Get smart insights into future attendance trends and required presence to meet goals
-- 🔐 **Secure Authentication** - Firebase-powered login system
+- 🔐 **Secure Authentication** – Firebase-powered login system
-- 📈 **Progress Tracking** - Monitor attendance percentage and trends
-- 🎯 **Class Schedule View** - See upcoming classes and deadlines

 ### 👨‍🏫 For Teachers
-- 📝 **Class Management** - Create and manage multiple classes efficiently
+- 📝 **Class Management** – Create and manage multiple classes efficiently
-- 👥 **Student Roster** - Add, remove, and organize student information
-- 📊 **Attendance Reports** - Generate detailed attendance analytics
-- 📅 **Schedule Management** - Set up class timings and recurring sessions
-- 🔍 **Quick Search** - Find students and attendance records instantly
+- ✅ **Mark Attendance** – Easily mark attendance for students in each session
-- 📤 **Export Data** - Download attendance reports in various formats
+- 📤 **Export Reports (.xlsx)** – Download Excel reports containing student names and their attendance percentages
-- 🚨 **Absence Alerts** - Get notified about frequently absent students
+- 🔍 **Verification System** – Verify student accounts and manage unverified teacher profiles

 ---